-You can pay to do a proper ‘turtle tour’ with the chance to see sting rays and loads of other weird and wonderful animals you did have to pay, but we didn’t bring enough money (classic tourists) so instead we shared a snorkel set and took it in turns to turtle hunt.
+You can pay to do a proper ‘turtle tour’, with the chance to see sting rays and tons of other sea life, but annoyingly we didn’t take enough money with us.
+Instead, we shared a snorkel set and took it in turns to turtle hunt.

-I’d definitely recommend visiting Akumal Beach if you’ve got a spare half a day to see some tropical creatures in their natural habitat.
-Even if you don’t pay for the tours like us, you can whack out a towel and enjoy a few hours in the sun for free.
+I’d definitely recommend visiting Akumal Beach if you’ve got a spare day to see some tropical creatures in their natural habitat.
+Even if you don’t pay for the tours like us, you can roll out your towel and enjoy a few hours in the sun for free.